WeijieChen2017/raw_FedFBD/EVALUATION_DIFFERENCES.md

 ## Conclusion

-The key issue was improper target handling in the original `fbd_test_sim.py`.
+The key issue was improper target processing during the forward pass in the original `fbd_test_sim.py`.
+The original code ignored targets completely (`for inputs, _ in data_loader:`), which could affect model internal state (especially BatchNorm layers).
+The fix ensures proper target processing during forward pass while maintaining the standard MedMNIST evaluator calling convention.
 After fixing this issue, both evaluation approaches should provide consistent and accurate results, with each serving different use cases in the FBD workflow.